juju/docs/src/en/contributing.md

 in the appropriate section.
 Please make sure you submit a Pull Request with a description of the new page and why it is needed!

 ## Adding Screenshots

 When adding screenshots place them in `htmldocs/media`.
 To reference them in your page use the syntax `![description](media/picture.png)`

-# Testing or Deploying locally
+# Testing or deploying locally

 First you need to generate the docs from the Markdown.
 In the root directory first get the dependencies and make the docs: